Renovation

 If you own a condo or co-op, you can also factor in your contributions to capital improvements in the building.

-You can get this information from the building management but if the work was done a decade ago they may not have this readily available.
+You can get this information from the building management, but if the work was done a decade ago they may not have this readily available.

-“It’s best that the owner keeps contemporaneous records because even if you sell it in a decade, if the IRS challenges any of those deductions it’s good to have it on file,” Rubinstein says.
+“It’s best that the owner keeps contemporaneous records because even if you sell it in a decade, if the IRS challenges any of those deductions it’s good to have it on file,” Rubinstein said.

 The costs of selling your place can be deducted